 Piedra Parada is a phenomenal sport climbing destination.
 There are hundreds of routes from 5.easy to 5.14d (the second of this grade in South America!).
-There are a few multi-pitches however the vast majority of the climbs are long (30-35m) single pitch routes.
-The rock is volcanic, generally solid but sometimes a bit chossy.
-There is just about every style of climbing you could want, slabs, vertical to steep cave climbs.
+There are a few multi-pitches, however, the vast majority of the climbs are long (30-35m) single pitch routes.
+The rock is volcanic, generally solid, but sometimes a bit chossy.
+There is just about every style of climbing you could want including slabs, vertical and steep cave climbs.

 There is an amazing international climbing community around the climbing area so it is a great place to meet people.
 It is definitely possible to just show up here and find a partner.

 For a full guide to the climbing at Piedra Parada see: “Rock Climbing Argentina: Piedra Parada – Everything You Need to Know to Go“.